 Additionally, we love to get an invitation to speak at your civic clubs, church groups, etc. Every invitation to speak is an opportunity to gain support from a new segment of the community.
 Contact us at 1-833-EFK-KIDS or info@EmbraceFLKids.org to learn more about getting involved!

-Our parent company (UMCH) was established in 1890 to provide services to abused, neglected, and abandoned children.
+Our parent organization (UMCH) was established in 1890 to provide services to abused, neglected, and abandoned children.
 What started out as an orphanage in Summerfield, AL, has grown to include a wide spectrum of family preservation, foster parent, and Family Preservation programs in both Alabama and Florida.
 Our history here in Florida started in the 1970s; with both foster care services and a group home for teen girls in Pensacola (now located in Milton).
 Our timeline of Florida activity can be found here.